tanapoj/tanapoj/README.md

-Hi there 👋
+Hello there 👋

-# Tanapoj Chaivanichanan (Ta)
+# Tanapoj (Ta) Chaivanichanan

 - 🔭 Senior Software Engineer (Team Lead)
-- 🌱 I’m currently learning software architecture
-- 👯 I’m looking to collaborate on Developer Manager position
-- 💬 ....
+- 🌱 Full-stack Developer with more than 10+ years experience. like to learn new technology, programming languages, computer-sci topics and some mathematics.
+- 💬 love Teaching, creating tutorial stuff and blogs, and doing some Graph Design and Drawing

 ## Languages